Trust Fund Employee Benefits

 Tax Deferred Annuity and Retirement Plans

-All Smithsonian Trust Fund employees are eligible to make salary reduction contributions to a Tax-Deferred Annuity Plan through payroll deduction.
+All Smithsonian Trust Fund employees are eligible to make salary reduction contributions to a Tax-Deferred Annuity (TDA) Plan through payroll deduction.
 Your salary reduction contributions may begin on the first day of the pay period following the date that your completed, signed Salary Reduction Agreement is received in the SAO

 Benefits Office.
 Initially, your salary reduction contributions will be directed to the TIAA-CREF Lifecycle Fund that is closest to the year you are expected to retire (assuming age 65).
 You will have the opportunity to change investment options if you choose.